Photo by Ariel Lustre on Unsplash

 #4.
 Freeze Up: Kids dance freely, then “freeze” as soon as the music stops playing.

 #5.
 Modern Musical Chairs: In this non-competitive version of musical chairs, no one is “out.”
 As each chair is removed, the kids sit on each other’s laps, until everyone’s trying to pile onto the same chair.
-(LiveStrong has a variation on this using hula hoops: "When only one hula hoop is left, the kids will have to stand very close to all fit inside the hoop.")
+(I've seen another variation on this using hula hoops, with all the kids trying to squeeze into the hoop.)

 # 6. Hand Breathing: At JoyfulMind, Shakti Burke explains how to help kids learn to meditate through moving the arms and hands up and down as the breath goes in and out at different tempos.